Nandina domesticaItem #6220 USDA Hardiness Zone: 6 - 9

 Lacy green leaves on upright cane-like stems turn brilliant red in autumn.
 Clusters of tiny cream-colored flowers are followed by bright red berries.
 Versatile and durable, effective as a specimen plant for screening or in borders.
 Use for mass plantings to create an intense, colorful landscape effect as color changes.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 6 to 8 ft. tall, 3 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 6 to 8 ft. tall, 3 ft. wide.